arturdryomov/pages/content/posts/2019-10-06-kotlin-enum-recipes.md

 # Usage

-## Namespacing
+## Constants Namespacing

-The barbarian approach to create namespacing is (of course) prefixes.
+The barbarian approach to create namespaces is using prefixes.

 ```kotlin
 companion object {